RosettaCommons/documentation/internal_documentation/how-to-write-documentation.md

 can use a lot of different markup commands to control how doxygen formats the output.
 All of these commands start with `@`:

-    /// @brief A function to print a coridal greeting.
+    /// @brief A function to print a cordial greeting.
-    /// @details This function demonstrates both the way to write a simple C++
+    /// @details This function demonstrates both how to write a simple C++
-    /// program and to document that function.
+    /// program and how to document that function.

     void hello_world() {
         std::cout << "Hello world!" << std::endl;